Diffeomorphic solutions of Ahlfors-Hopf equations: Monotone automorphic mappings.

 A sequence $z_j\in U$ converges to a prime end $p$ if and only if $z_j\in U_{C_n}$ for all $n$ and all sufficiently large $j$.
 With this topology, $\hat{U}$ is homeomorphic to the closed unit disk $\overline{\ID}$.
 In fact the Riemann map extends continuously $\varphi : \overline{\ID} \to \hat{U}$, \cite[\S 3]{Rem}.

 We now want to discuss what can be said if we have the additional piece of information that $H(\partial U)=\IS$ for a monotone map $H$.
-First note that $H|_{\partial U}:\partial U\to \IS$ is monotone, for if not there is a hair crossing $U$ (and so separating $U$).
-This easily leads to a contradiction as $H(V)=\ID$.
+First note that $H|_{\partial U}:\partial U\to \IS(r)$ is monotone, for if not there is a hair crossing $U$ (and so separating $U$).
+This easily leads to a contradiction as $H(V)=D$.
+Now we need the following lemma.

-This now gives us a natural ``orientation'' on $\partial U$.
-For $x,y\in \partial U$ we say $x\tilde{\geq}y$ if $Arg(H(x)) \geq Arg(H(y))$.
-Notice $H$ is the uniform limit of diffeomorphisms and so the winding number about any point of $\ID$ is $1$.
-There are some small issues here when the argument vanishes or is a multiple of $2\pi$.
-These are easily resolved in the local arguments we use by simply rotating $H$ if necessary.
-The following result is easy.